ICICI Direct expects USD to meet supply pressure at higher levels. Utilise upside in the pair to go short on the USDINR.

 ICICI Direct's currency report on USDINRDebt market

-Government bonds fell for a third straight session, with the benchmark yield spiking to its highest in 14 months, as market participants cut positions after inflation accelerated to a seven - month high in October • The GoI benchmark 6.79 % 2027 bond yield rose to 7.05 % from 6.97 % in the previous session • Yield on the US 10 - year benchmark bond declined to 2.37 % from 2.41 % in the previous session.Forex (US$/INR)
+Government bon ds were little changed, as investors consolidated positions ahead of the release of September inflation data today • The GoI benchmark 6.79 % 2027 bond yield was steady at 6.
+74 % in the previous session • Yield on the US 10 - year yield declined to 2.35% from 2.36 % in the previous session.Forex (US$/INR)

-In the currency futures market, the near month dollar - rupee November contract on the NSE ended at 65.55.
-The November contract open interest increased 7.77 % from the previous day • December contract open interest rose 5.98 % in the previous session • We expect the US$ to meet supply pressure at higher levels.
-Utilise up side in the pair to go short on the US$INR.
+In the currency futures market, the near month dollar - rupee October contract on the NSE ended at 65.29.
+The October contract open interest declined 14.50 % from the previous day • November contract open interest increased 12.62 % in the previous session • We expect the US$ to meet supply pressure at higher levels.
+Utilise upside in the pair to go short on the US$INR.

 Disclaimer: The views and investment tips expressed by investment experts/broking houses/rating agencies on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.